 From the age of 5, children are required by law, to follow the National Curriculum - the programmes of study in every subject are laid down by the Department for Education.

 The English curriculum consists of the following different elements:

 Vocabulary, grammar and punctuation

 At St. Margaret's our Reading Scheme is the Oxford Reading Tree.

 Phonics is taught from nursery to Year 2.
 At St. Margaret's we teach phonics using the Read, Write, Inc. scheme.
-For more information about Read, Write, Inc. you can download our parent document HERE.
+For more information about Read, Write, Inc. you can download our overview HERE.

 The maths curriculum consists of the following different elements:

 become fluent in the fundamentals of mathematics